telavivmakers/geek_code/README.md

 z+	=	I've had real, live sex.
 z	=	I've had sex.
 Oh!
 You mean with someone else?
-Then no. z-	=	Not having sex by choice. z--	=	Not having sex because I just can't get any… z---	=	Not having sex because I'm a nun or a priest. z*	=	I'm a pervert. z**	=	I've been known to make perverts look like angels.
+Then no. z-	=	Not having sex by choice. z--	=	People just aren't interested in dating me... z---	=	Not having sex because I'm a nun or a priest. x%	=	signifying membership in the SBCA (Sour Bachelor(ette)'s Club of America).
+The motto is 'Bitter, but not Desperate'. z*	=	I'm a pervert. z**	=	I've been known to make perverts look like angels.
 !z	=	It's none of your business what my sex life is like !